 In case the averaging weights don’t add up to 1 and you have a number of hours per every assignment/ activity, there is another weighted average formula for you to use:

-Note: the average weighted score may be equal to the average score if all the work weights are equal.
+Note: Compared to the grade curve, the average weighted score may be equal to the average score if all the work weights are equal.

 So, let’s look at the example of calculating weighted average when the weights add up to 1.

 First, you should gather the numbers you would like to average.
 Let’s imagine that your total grades for quizzes are 74, 85 for exam, and 70 on your term paper.

 Then, to calculate weighted grade, you have to identify the weight value of each.
 All the weights should add up to 1 (or 100%).
 So, let’s suggest that quizzes you take in class are valued 25% of your total grade.
 The exam is worth 35%, and the term paper is 40% of your total grade.